fieldtrip/website/tutorial/nirs.md

 ---
-title: Analysis of fNIRS data
+title: Tutorials on the analysis of NIRS data
 ---

 # {{ page.title }}